yarisvt/tyk-docs/tyk-docs/content/shared/gateway-config.md

 EV: **TYK_GW_ENABLESENTINELRATELIMITER**<br />
 Type: `bool`<br />

+To enable, set to `true`.
+The sentinel-based rate limiter delivers a smoother performance curve as rate-limit calculations happen off-thread, but a stricter time-out based cool-down for clients.
+For example, when a throttling action is triggered, they are required to cool-down for the period of the rate limit.
+Disabling the sentinel based rate limiter will make rate-limit calculations happen on-thread and therefore offers a staggered cool-down and a smoother rate-limit experience for the client.
+For example, you can slow your connection throughput to regain entry into your rate limit.
+This is more of a “throttle” than a “block”.
 The standard rate limiter offers similar performance as the sentinel-based limiter.
 This is disabled by default.

 ### enable_non_transactional_rate_limiter